Allen Township, Ottawa County, Ohio: Geography

-The village of Clay Center is located in the southern part of the township, and the unincorporated communities of Curtice and Williston lie in the township's north.
+The village of Clay Center is located in the southern part of the township, and the census-designated places of Curtice and Williston lie in the township's north.

 Name and history

 Statewide, other Allen Townships are located in Darke, Hancock, and Union counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.